 Note: This review was posted on the KC Stage review system.

 Evil Dead: The Musical, book and lyrics by George Reinblatt and music by Christopher Bond, Frank Cipolla, Melissa Morris, George Reinblatt; directed by Steven Eubank.
 Produced by Egads Theatre (Kansas City).
-Copyright 2006.
+First produced 2003.
 (Seen November 6, 2010.)

 Campy is good — in regulated doses.
 From the opening strains of “Cabin in the Woods”, Evil Dead: The Musical shows that this is not going to be a serious show.
 And for the first act, for the most part it’s a fun romp.
 The whole cast is excellent and does a great job, but special kudos have to go out to Sam Wright as “Ash”, as most people familiar with the movies this musical is based on remember Bruce Campbell more than any of the other actors.
 From his winning smile to his pratfalls, Wright is able to take the part and make it his all the while still leaving room for Campbell fans to be happy.